 This is the same motherboard we've included in our next $400 build also, as it also provides a good affordable base for the 2400G processor as well as a 2200G if you decide on that processor instead for a little extra processing and graphical grunt.
 Just remember that no WiFi is included on this board (most boards don't) so you'll need to get either a wireless PCI-E/PCI adaptor card or USB WiFi dongle if you want wireless networking/internet for this build.
 See our Gaming Desktop Builds Hub for recommendations on these accessories.

-When building a very cheap entry-level gaming computer like this, you obviously have to cut costs wherever possible, and that means you can't kit out a ton of RAM.
-4GB is about all you can get into this sort of budget without sacrificing the other parts, although that's assuming you really want to stay under the $300 budget limit.
-If you don't mind spending a tad more, free to get 8GB of memory instead, which is the sweet spot for gaming right now, such as the 8GB modules we've included in the next build tier (the recommended $400 cheap gaming PC build).
+When building a very cheap entry-level gaming PC like this, you obviously have to cut costs wherever possible, and that means you can't kit out a ton of RAM.
+4GB is all you can fit into this sort of budget without sacrificing the other parts, although that's assuming you really want to stay under the $300 budget limit.
+If you don't mind spending a tad more on this setup then do get 8GB of memory instead which is the sweet spot for gaming right now and will boost your frame-rates (and dramatically so in some games; see the video linked above).

 As with the RAM, for the best gaming PC build under $300 we haven't sacrificed on storage either, which has typically been what we've recommended in the past.
 Instead of cutting costs and squeezing in a 250, 320 or 500GB hard drive like super-budget builds of the past, we've stuck with a large 1TB drive which is ideal for longevity.